NasimBeigzadeh/EIA-CKD-ECG/data/README.md

 21,799 clinical ECG records from 18,869 patients.

-Each ECG recording has a duration of 10 seconds and was acquired at 500 Hz.
+Each ECG recording has a duration of 10 seconds and was acquired at 100 Hz.
 The dataset provides cardiologist annotations and standardized ECG statements.

 ### Official dataset source

 [PTB-XL – PhysioNet](https://physionet.org/content/ptb-xl/1.0.3/)

-The experiments in this repository use version 1.0.3.

 ### Classes